course page main image

 Therapeutic Radiography - BSc (Hons)

-Therapeutic Radiography is a rewarding career that is challenging and has a combination of science, technology and patient care.
+Therapeutic Radiography is a challenging but immensely rewarding career, which involves a combination of science, technology and patient care.
 Our radiotherapy course will teach you to work with patients of all ages, to help relieve and/or cure the symptoms of their cancer....

 • Level Undergraduate